datairahub/politicsdb-api/README.md

 ### Enrich deputies data using congreso history

 Enrich deputies data from congreso.es historical archive.
-The following data are obtained:
+The following data is fetched:

 ```
 Person: